jflanigan/jamr/docs/Parser_Performance.md

 ## LDC2013E117

-This is the dataset and train/dev/test split used in the ACL 2014 paper.
-The split is listed [here](../scripts/preprocessing/LDC2013E117/README.md).
+Train/dev/test split used in the ACL 2014 paper.
+The split is described [here](../scripts/preprocessing/LDC2013E117/README.md).
 With the same configuration as the ACL paper, and some bugfixes we get the following results: